-Use FlexConfig policies to customize the configuration of a threat defense device.
+Use FlexConfig policies to customize the configuration of a Firepower Threat Defense device.

-Before using FlexConfig, try to configure all the policies and settings you need using the other features in management center.
-FlexConfig is a method of last resort to configure ASA-based features that are compatible with threat defense but which are not otherwise configurable in management center.
+Before using FlexConfig, try to configure all the policies and settings you need using the other features in Firepower Management Center.
+FlexConfig is a method of last resort to configure ASA-based features that are compatible with Firepower Threat Defense but which are not otherwise configurable in Firepower Management Center.